Joe Kendrick (footballer, born 1905): Club career

 When Kendrick represented the Irish Free State at the 1924 Olympic Games he was playing as an amateur for Brooklyn F.C. of the League of Ireland.
-He then subsequently signed for Everton but failed to establish himself in their first team.
+At the beginning of the 1925–26 League of Ireland season he joined Shelbourne and was scouted on several occasions by Everton during this time.
+He then subsequently signed for Everton in December 1926 for a fee of £500 but failed to establish himself in their first team.
 He did, however, make one international appearance while an Everton player.
-He eventually returned to the League of Ireland and during the 1930s played for Dolphins, helping them win the League of Ireland title in 1935.
+He eventually returned to the League of Ireland, with two more spells at Shelbourne either side of a move to Bray Unknowns before later finding success for Dolphin, helping them win the League of Ireland title in 1935.
+Kendrick wound down his career playing in the Leinster Senior League for the Hospitals Trust.

 Irish international

-Between 1924 and 1935 Kendrick made 6 appearances the Irish Free State.
+Between 1924 and 1935 Kendrick made 5 appearances the Irish Free State.
 As a member of the squad that competed at the 1924 Olympic Games, he made his debut for the Free State against Bulgaria in their first ever senior international on 28 May.
 Other members of the team included Paddy Duncan, Tommy Muldoon and Dinny Hannon.

 Kendrick made his second appearance in the 2–1 defeat to Italy B on 23 May 1927.
 Together with Mick O'Brien, Harry Duggan and Tommy Muldoon, he became one of the first four English League based players to play for the Irish Free State.
-However Kendrick then had to wait nearly seven years before making his third appearance.
+However, Kendrick then had to wait nearly seven years before making his third appearance.
 On 25 February 1934 at Dalymount Park, together with Paddy Moore and Jimmy Kelly, he was a member of the Free State team that made its World Cup debut in a qualifier against Belgium.
 With the Free State trailing 4–3, in the 75th minute, a corner from Kelly was cleared only as far as Kendrick who then lobbed it towards Moore who then scored a dramatic equaliser.
 Two months later in another qualifier on 8 April 1934, Kendrick also played for the Free State in a 5–2 defeat against the Netherlands.
 He made his last international appearance, once again, against the Netherlands, in a 5–3 defeat on 8 December 1935.